marwhindc/mini-note-manager/README.md

-# Mini Notes Tracker
+# Mini Note Manager

-## A Notepad like app that lets you save and switch on multiple notes in one screen
+## A note manager app that lets you save. manager and switch on multiple notes in one screen